 Practice Writing Things Down

-Transferring your thoughts from your mind onto paper can help declutter your thinking process.
+A habit of writing down your thoughts on paper can help you declutter your thinking process.
 Maintain a simple decision journal or a daily planner to organize your thoughts and reduce mental clutter.

 Set Non-Negotiable Deadlines

 Deadlines create healthy pressure that prevents decisions from dragging endlessly.
-Once a deadline is set, commit to making a decision by that time, no matter what.
+Once a deadline is set, commit to making a decision by that time, regardless of the circumstances.

 By consistently applying these strategies, you will begin to break the habit of overthinking and replace it with purposeful, decisive action.